wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Prof. Yphtach Lelkes - for being this limitless repository of academic knowledge, and dispenser of citations-on-the-go.
 Knowing Yph has been like turning on a faucet of research advice - and relevant citations, and I regret not getting to know him earlier than I did.
 Literature reviews are definitely easy when you have Yph on your side.

-Prof. Joe Turow - for always
+Prof. Joe Turow - for always being illuminating in every conversation I have had with him - be it, in his office or while waiting for a flight at Heathrow

 Prof. Michael Delli Carpini - for always taking time out of his extraordinarily busy schedule as the former Dean - to respond to every email, no matter how trite, scheduling in-person meetings, and even going for lunch!